ericsnoddy/Xelda/README.md

 # Xelda
-RPG clon, intro to pygame
+RPG clone, intro to pygame

 This is my version of a Pygame tutorial RPG.
 My comments are verbose for learning purposes, pardon the clutter.
 I plan on getting more comfortable with classes and